akhouderchah/tetrad-engine/docs/Building.md

      `sudo apt-get install libgl1-mesa-dev libglu1-mesa-dev xorg-dev libgoogle-perftools-dev`

 ### Building the code for the first time
+  1. Clone the repo with `git clone --recurse-submodules https://github.com/Khouderchah-Alex/tetrad-engine.git`.
+  If the repo was already cloned without `--recurse-submodules`, `git submodule update --init --recursive` can be run to fully initialize the repo.
   1. Run CMake, specifying `${PROJECT_DIR}/src` as the source directory, and `${PROJECT_DIR}/bin/${BUILD_NAME}` as the build directory (where `${PROJECT_DIR}` is the path to the top tetrad-engine directory and `${BUILD_NAME}` is the desired name of the build folder, such as 'debug' or 'release')